-- My favorite hack to make this a stir-fried chicken recipe with vegetables: Double the amount of sauce and add vegetables like bok choy, carrots, bell peppers and baby corn.
+- My favorite hack to turn this into a spicy chicken stir fry with vegetables: Double the amount of sauce and add vegetables like bok choy, carrots, bell peppers and baby corn.
 Marinate chicken as above with half the sauce.
 After cooking the marinated chicken for 5 to 10 minutes, add vegetables and fry for 5 minutes.
 Finally add the other half of the sauce and stir-fry for 5 more minutes until everything comes together.
 Garnish and serve.

-Tips to make the best sesame chicken stir-fry
+Tips to make better than takeout sesame chicken

 - Do not skip the tenderizing step.
-That’s what makes this a great stir-fry recipe.
+That’s what makes this a great chicken stir-fry recipe.

 - The entire stir-frying process should be done on high flame.
 If you feel that chicken is getting burnt, sprinkle water or feel free to add a little oil.